cyse7125-su24-team09/infra-aws/README.md

 - **Internet Gateway**: For enabling internet access to the VPC.
 - **NAT Gateway**: For enabling internet access for instances in private subnets.
 - **Security Groups**: To control inbound and outbound traffic to resources in the VPC.
+- **Kubernetes Resources**: To bootstrap creation of kubernetes resources on the EKS cluster.
+- **Helm Releases**: To bootstrap deployment of helm charts on the EKS cluster.

 ## Prerequisites